hackerSa3edy/tic_tac_toe/README.md

    source venv/bin/activate  # On Windows use venv\Scripts\activate
    ```

-   For me I'm using virtualenvwrapper, It's cool.
+   For me, I'm using virtualenvwrapper.
+It's cool.
 Give it a try: [virtualenvwrapper](https://pypi.org/project/virtualenvwrapper/)

 3. Install the required packages: